 The MPAI-SPG Reference Model is given by the figure.
 The right-hand side is a regular Online Game Server with its clients.
 The Server is composed of a Game State Engine and specific-functionality Engines (e.g., Physics Engine, Behaviour Engine and Rules Engine).
 Each Game State with the Control data just received are communicated to the left-hand side which is a digital twin of the Online Game Server composed of trained neural networks (NN) capable of predicting the next Game State even in absence of some control data.

 The MPAI-SPG standard is applicable to both cloud gaming and online gaming.
-“Client” is used to indicate both Virtual Clients and Clients.
+The operation of the MPAI-SPG subsystem includes the following steps:

 - The Controller Data and the Game State Engine enter the Game State Engine-AI.